ph: 909-652-6428

 If you decide to drop the class, YOU must do so formally.

-Failure to drop in a timely manner (see Class Schedule for important dates)
+Failure to drop in a timely manner (see Class Schedule for important dates) will result in a non-passing grade (FW).

 3. Academic Honesty: Please refer to the academic policy in the College